gsora/gsora.github.io/_posts/2016-08-11-dissecting-a-fake-breadwallet-ios-app.markdown

 ---

 ```
-Disclaimer: I do not work for breadwallet, anything you'll read in this article is not endorsed by them; I am fairly new to mobile app security, so expect errors.
+Disclaimer: I do not work for breadwallet, anything you'll read in this article is not endorsed by them; I am fairly new to mobile app security too, so expect errors.
 ```

----

-Bitcoin is a nice way of thinking about money: you're your bank, anyone knows anything about you and your assets and vice versa, it's decentralized.
+Bitcoin is a nice way of thinking about money: you're your bank, anyone knows anything about your assets and vice versa, it's decentralized.

 But since you're the only one responsible for your money, a single error can - and *will* - lead to bad consequences.[^1]

 [^1]: Mt.Gox anyone?

-Today I'll talk about this last part because since the beginning of august 2016, someone is trying to scam iOS Bitcoin holders - often newcomers - faking one of the most used wallet on this platform, **breadwallet**.
+Today I'll talk about this last part because since the beginning of August 2016, someone is trying to scam iOS Bitcoin holders - often newcomers - faking one of the most used wallet on this platform, **breadwallet**.

-iOS is a fairly secure platform, but this fake entity found a method to circumvent the AppStore app review process, uploading many fake version of breadwallet.
+iOS is a fairly secure platform, but this fake entity found a method to circumvent the AppStore app review process, uploading many fraudolent version of breadwallet.

-These fake versions tend to have the same behaviour: they are almost identical to official apps in both look and functionality, but they steal coins instead.
+These fake versions tend to have the same behaviour: they're almost identical to official apps in both look and functionality, but they steal coins instead.

 ![apps]